umnicol/cypress-assignment/README.md

 The test should go through the full flow from location selection to starting a wash.

-The test(s) should cover and assert these areas:
+The test(s) should cover and assert/validate these areas:

 1. For each page transition, validate the correct title is present.
 2. For each of the selectable pages, validate the amount of buttons.